NickGrunert/master-thesis/modules/03_truth_compare.typ

       ],
       label: <fig:truth_compare:hungarian_error>,
     )

-    The Hungarian algorithm aligns with our objectives, demonstrating enhanced optimization compared to the self-implementation approach due to its status as established library code.
-    Additionally, the algorithm inherently produces surfaces that have not been mapped.
-    These surfaces may not align with any truth segments, or may be outscored by other surfaces.
-    The availability of these surfaces facilitates effective visualization of the cases, thereby enabling subsequent evaluation.

-    The scoring system remains relatively stable.
-    The calculation of precision and recall remains unchanged; however, the calculation of true positive (TP), false positive (FP), and false negative (FN) is now performed using the matches from the Hungarian algorithm directly as well as the unmatched segments.

-    ```python
-    def score(prediction, truth, beta=0.5):
-      matches, unmatched1, unmatched2 = hungarian_matching(prediction, truth)

-      if not matches:
-          return 0.0

-      # Initialize counts
-      tp, fp, fn = 0, 0, 0

-      # Process matched pairs (account for partial matches via IoU)
-      for i, j in matches:
-          seg1, seg2 = prediction[i], truth[j]
-          intersection = len(set(seg1) & set(seg2))

-          tp += intersection
-          fp += len(seg1) - intersection  # Predicted but unmatched
-          fn += len(seg2) - intersection  # True but unmatched

-      # Add unmatched ground truth
-      fn += sum(len(truth[j]) for j in unmatched2)
-      # Add unmatched predictions
-      fp += sum(len(prediction[i]) for i in unmatched1)

-      # Calculate precision and recall
-      precision = tp / (tp + fp) if (tp + fp) > 0 else 0
-      recall = tp / (tp + fn) if (tp + fn) > 0 else 0

-      # Compute Fβ-score
-      return calculate_fbeta_score(precision, recall)
-    ```

     However, a notable distinction between the two implementations lies in the methodology employed for handling unmatched segments.
     As illustrated by the implementation in @fig:truth_compare:hungarian_error, there is a discrepancy in the calculation of scores between the approaches.